-The United States Department of Labor’s Occupational Safety & Health Administration (OSHA) aims “to assure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance.”
-(OSHA website.)
-OSHA regulations reflect industrial experts’ consensus on best practices for protecting workers in industries and fields of endeavor, including construction, maritime operations and agriculture.
+The United States Department of Labor’s Occupational Safety and Health Administration (OSHA) aims “to assure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance.”
+OSHA regulations reflect the consensus of industrial experts regarding best practices for protecting workers in industries and fields of endeavor, including construction, maritime operations, and agriculture.

 - Walking and working surfaces

 - Exit routes

 - Powered platforms and vehicle-mounted work platforms

 - Process safety management of highly hazardous chemicals

 - Hazardous materials